serenity-rs/serenity/README.md

 You may also check your tokens prior to login via the use of [`validate_token`].

-Once logged in, you may add handlers to your client to dispatch [`Event`]s, by implementing the handlers in a trait, such as [`EventHandler::message`].
+Once logged in, you can add an event handler to your client to dispatch [`Event`]s.
+This will allow you to recieve and handle events as you see fit.
+For example, an [`Event::MessageCreate`] event will be dispatched to you when a message is sent.
-This will cause your handler to be called when a [`Event::MessageCreate`] is received.
-Each handler is given a [`Context`], giving information about the event.
+Every event will give you access to a [`Context`], giving information about the event.
 See the [client's module-level documentation].

 The [`Shard`] is transparently handled by the library, removing unnecessary complexity.
 Sharded connections are automatically handled for